 Today, the concentration of wealth in the hands of a few is creating a host of social, health, and economic problems.
 Extremely wealthy individuals and large multi-national corporations have acquired sufficient economic power to suppress competition and control markets to benefit their own interests.

 In order to reverse this trend, Prout supports the policy of economic decentralization so that local people gain control over their economic destinies and wealth is distributed more equitably.
 These prosperous, self-sufficient local economies form the foundation of Prout’s socio-economic system.

 local control of economic planning,

-production and distribution managed by local cooperatives which are embedded in the community,
+production and distribution managed by local cooperatives that are embedded in the community,

 Through extensive and intensive decentralization, localities will become more self-sufficient and build wealth for their residents.
-The implementation of decentralization will of course vary according to economic efficiencies.
-For example, while most of the production of food could be handled locally, a regional production facility would be more practical for auto production and other large-scale industries.
+The implementation of decentralization will vary according to economic efficiencies – for example, while most of the production of food could be handled locally, a regional production facility would be more practical for, say, the manufacture of cars and other large-scale industries.